Global Challenges Research Fund

 - providing an agile response to emergencies where there is an urgent research need.

-The GCRF presents an opportunity for the UK research base to make leading contributions to key international initiatives to improve the economic potential and quality of life of those in the developing world, including the UN Global Goals for Sustainable Development and the UN Sendai Framework for Disaster Risk Reduction (DRR).
+The GCRF presents an opportunity for the UK research base to make leading contributions to key international initiatives to improve the economic potential and quality of life of those in the developing world, including the UN Global Goals for Sustainable Development (SDGs) and the UN Sendai Framework for Disaster Risk Reduction.